 **Note: The information provided is for educational purposes and is not an endorsement of the services by the Movember Foundation

-For the second straight year, the GTHL has partnered with the Movember Foundation and Babsocks for the Ahead of the Game fundraising initiative.
+For the third straight year, the GTHL has partnered with the Movember Foundation and Babsocks for the Breaking the Ice (formerly Ahead of the Game) fundraising initiative.
 The program raises money for both your team and the Movember Foundation.
 If you’re not familiar with the program, here’s how it works: